10 facts you never knew about cats’ physical characteristics

 All Posts, Cat Blog Articles, Cat Knowledge

 So you have decided to adopt a new cat!
 What an exciting time for everyone in the family, including the resident cat (or cats).
 While some cats do not mind living with other cats, some do.
 Below are a few tips on how to help introduce your cats.
-When you bring a new feline friend home, respect that your current cat may not take to their new friend right away.
-Cats are territorial and are not fans of change.
+When you bring a new feline friend home, respect that your current cat may not take to their new friend right away - Cats are territorial and are not fans of change.
 Go slow and ease both kitties into this change patiently.
 Have a small space for your new cat to adjust, such as a spare bathroom or a small guest room.
 The current resident cat will smell the new arrival from under the door, familiarizing them with each other’s scent.
 Limit initial…

 Read More